Either of two main divisions (either female or male) into which many organisms can be placed, according to reproductive function or organs. (noun)

-The property or quality by which organisms are classified as female or male on the basis of their reproductive organs and functions. (noun)
+The distinguishing property, quality, or assemblage of properties by which organisms are classified as female or male on the basis of their reproductive organs and functions; the set of properties by which male is distinguished from female. (noun)

-To determine the sex of (an organism). (verb-transitive)
+To determine the biological sex of an animal. (verb)

 Examples of word sex